 S.B.
-No. 1376 amends the supervision requirements for code enforcement officers in training in Texas.
-The bill specifies that a code enforcement officer in training must typically work under the supervision of a registered code enforcement officer.
-However, it introduces a provision allowing an officer in training to engage in code enforcement without supervision if their employer does not also employ a registered code enforcement officer.
+No. 1376 amends Section 1952.103(c) of the Occupations Code regarding the supervision requirements for code enforcement officers in training.
+The bill stipulates that a code enforcement officer in training may engage in code enforcement under the supervision of a registered code enforcement officer.
+However, if the employer of the officer in training does not also employ a registered code enforcement officer, the officer in training is permitted to engage in code enforcement without supervision.

 Senate Committee Report: Occupations Code 1952.103 (Occupations Code 1952)